scrabbletank/farhome-rules/rulesdoc.md

 Your form blurs as 3 illusory projections of yourself hide your true position.
 Any time you would be attacked by a single target attack, spell, or maneuver, the attacker must roll a perception check against your roll.
 On failure the attack misses destroying one of the illusions.
 The spell ends once all illusions have been destroyed.
 A creature that can see through illusions is unaffected by this spell.

-Add an enhanced die for every level cast above 3rd.
+Increase the number of illusions by 1 for every level cast above 3rd.

 #### Shroud of Darkness
 *3rd level*